ChalmersGU-data-structure-courses/dsabook/src/B12-quicksort.md

 kept small if care is taken on the order in which Quicksort's recursive calls are executed.
 We can also place the code for `findPivot` and `partition` inline to eliminate the remaining function calls.
-Note however that by not processing smal sublists of size nine or less as suggested above, most of the function calls will already have been eliminated.
+Note however that by not processing small sublists of size nine or less as suggested above, most of the function calls will already have been eliminated.
 Thus, eliminating the remaining function calls will yield only a modest speedup.